Vaishnavi1dev/realtime-quiz-hub/README.md

 ### For Teachers
 - 📝 Create custom quizzes with multiple-choice questions
+- 🤖 **AI-Powered Quiz Generation** with Google Gemini
 - 🎚️ Set difficulty levels (Easy, Medium, Hard)
 - ⏱️ Configure time limits for quizzes
-- 📊 View all created quizzes
+- 📊 View all created quizzes with correct answers highlighted
+- 💡 View AI-generated explanations for each question
 - 🗑️ Delete quizzes
 - 👥 Automatic visibility to all students